 - Follow the diet plan schedule that was advised by your doctor – this is important as part of your digestive system’s transition to its modified function.
 There are foods you may need to steer clear off first, and most likely, you will start intaking liquids first, then very soft foods, until you can have the go signal to start eating regular food again.

-Explore Your Bariatric Surgery Options with The Weight Loss Surgery Center Of Los Angeles
+Explore Your Bariatric Surgery Options with Davtyan Medical Weight Loss and Wellness

-With decades of practice and exemplary display of medical knowledge and expertise, The Weight Loss Surgery Center Of Los Angeles is known for their renowed reputation in providing the most effective and safest weight loss procedures in California.
+With decades of practice and exemplary display of medical knowledge and expertise, Davtyan Medical Weight Loss and Wellness is known for their renowed reputation in providing the most effective and safest weight loss procedures in California.
 We are offering a number of Bariatric Surgery procedures that can help you lose weight in the fastest and most effective way possible.
 Some of the services that we have are the Lap Band Surgery, Gastric Balloons, Gastric Bypass, and Gastric Sleeve.

 Visit our clinic now and get a complimentary consultation!
-The Weight Loss Surgery Center Of Los Angeles is currently catering to areas in Beverly Hills, Marina Del Rey Hospital, Glendale, South Coast Lap-Band, and Rancho Cucamonga.
+Davtyan Medical Weight Loss and Wellness is currently catering to areas in Beverly Hills, Marina Del Rey Hospital, Glendale, South Coast Lap-Band, and Rancho Cucamonga.